Many dishes call for the use of red wine in cooking, so let’s take a look at the finer points of cooking with red wine!

 Add a splash to simple recipes: Even a simple Easy Meat Sauce recipe benefits from the rustic and hearty flavor that only a red can produce.
 Just add it to the sauce.
 The alcohol will burn off, but not entirely as it will with white wine, that’s why portioning is important.
 Red wine is delicious simply added to Beef Stew!

 Red wine in dessert?
 You betcha!
-Try making this delicious Red Wine Chocolate Cake with Raspberry Butter Cream or red sangria for the adults!
+Try making this delicious Red Wine Chocolate Cake with Raspberry Butter Cream or red sangria & mulled wine for the adults!

 How to Use Red Wine as a Marinade or Sauce